 Because of the millions produced, the K98k can still be found in use around the world today.
 Following the war, the Soviets captured a significant number of the rifles and have often distributed them as military aid.

-Topping off the list is the American-made M1 Gerand.
+Topping off the list is the American-made M1 Garand.
 Originally designed in 1928, more than five million of these rifles were produced for more than two decades.
-During WWII, the M1 Gerand was used by every branch of military as a standard-issue weapon.
+During WWII, the M1 Garand was used by every branch of military as a standard-issue weapon.